Vikhyat2603/Machine-Learning-From-Scratch/My Neural Network/Performance/Classification/Circular Dataset/README.md

-# Binary Classification on Circular Dataset
+# Binary Classification on circular dataset

 Dataset includes points belonging to one of two classes: less than or greater than a specific distance from the centre (inside or outside a circle around the centre).
 Data noise can be adjusted along with number of data points and circle radius.